What is a Workflow?

 - If necessary, you may select Users or Groups to add individually.

 - Message Text is the text to be included in the Message.
 It can be a combination of static and dynamic text using any Alert field or Template field.
 Use Insert Keyword to insert dynamic alert fields into the Message Text.
-Message Text is not needed if the Message Rule is sending a system message using an Outbound Integration or if the Message Rule has static text.
+Message Text is not needed if the Escalation Rule is sending a system message using an Outbound Integration or if the Escalation Rule has static text.

 - Click Save.